sgod1/cplab/introduction.md

 We do not discuss Business Automation functionality.

-Focus is on the Cloud Pak in the context of Open Shift.<br/>
+Focus is on the Cloud Pak in the context of Open Shift.

-Lab steps are simple and support explanation of topics in Cloud Pak architecture.
+Lab steps are simple and support explanation of topics in Cloud Pak architecture.<br/>
+Prerequisites and documented steps are placed in *steps* files.